RomanVlasenko/your-notifier/README.md

 - Save history of data changes for every rule
 - Add preview of web-page in popup or a link to it as a simpler solution
 - Notify user when data changes
-- Make app nicer (add Bootstrap or some other ready-made styling)

 ###How to Use###
 - Press "Create rule"